Adejumok/QuizApplication/README.md

 In this application, the user can do the following:
 - take a quiz
 - fill a form containing the user's email address
-And at the end, gets the result of the quiz in his/her mail.
+And at the end, get the result of the quiz in his/her mail.

 ## Table of Contents